MUNsdh/readthedocs/docs/source/3D Printing in the Student Design Hub.rst

     :figwidth: 700px
     :target: ../_static/images/Eryone12.PNG

-The nothing should be selected in the support tab.
+Nothing should be selected in the support tab.

-*Temperature tab not updated*
+*Temperature tab to be updated*

 Nothing should ever be touched in the G-Code tab, but just to be sure, check these settings: